“I like a good challenge”

 6200 women and 50 men get breast cancer per year in Switzerland alone.
 It means it is the most common cancer for women.

-And the other very important aspect which we often tend to forget is the aspect of time waiting to get results of the test.
-For a patient, be it a woman or a man, the acknowledgement that you have to undergo a biopsy procedure is very stressful and this time matters.
-We bring also that component to the table because how our technology is built is that you can really place it directly at the patient bedside where you are taking those biopsies and you can do immediately measurement on fresh tissue on site.
-With that you can provide very quick results.
+And the other very important aspect which we often tend to forget is the aspect of time waiting to get the results of the test.
+For a patient, be it a woman or a man, the acknowledgment that you have to undergo a biopsy procedure is very stressful and this time matters.
+We bring also that component to the table because how our technology is built is that you can really place it directly at the patient bedside where you are taking those biopsies and you can do an immediate measurement on fresh tissue on site.
+With that, you can provide very quick results.

 “We think of technology that’s going to change the landscape of diagnostics”